autemox/screen-explain/readme.md

 ### Building the Application

-From your cmd.exe prompt, in the project folder, type: npm start             # Runs the application from cmd prompt npm run package       # Creates executables for current platform
+From your cmd.exe prompt, in the project folder, type: npm start                  # Runs the application from cmd prompt npm run package-win-msi    # Creates msi executables for windows (or use -nsis, -portable, -all) npm run package-mac        # Creates executables for mac

 ## Application Architecture